bdambrosio/llmsearch/README.md

 2. At the moment there is no api to manage this list, but you can manually edit it.
 A site not listed in sites.json is considered 'Third Party' (a chatGPT recommended term, not mine).
 3. All whitelist site urls will be launched before any Third-Party site urls.
 4. url launch order is futher prioritized by *site_stats.json*, a record of the average post-filtering bytes per second the site has delivered in previous queries.
+5. comes by default with unlisted sites ok to search.
+If you want whitelisted only, look in google_search_concurrent.py in the search def for a line like 'if site not in sites or sites[site]==1' and change it to 'if site in sites and sites[site]==1'.
+I'll add a config file and make that a config option someday...

 In deciding what to whitelist or blacklist, you might want to review the site_stats.
 An easy way to do this is to run *python3 show_site_stats.py*